zooniverse/classroom/README.md

   - Repo: [zooniverse/zootools-sheets](https://github.com/zooniverse/zootools-sheets)
   - ⚠️ Since late 2022, this hasn't been working!
 - **Google Drive integration**
-  - We allowe teachers to export directly to Google Drive via "Export Data -> Export with Google".
+  - We allow teachers to export directly to Google Drive via "Export Data -> Export with Google".
   - Note that this feature sometimes won't appear if you're logged in on a Chrome Incognito window or similar.

 **Mapping Services**

-WildCam Darién Lab, WildCam Gorongosa Lab, and Wildwatch Kenya Lab all use mapping services to provide the geopgraphical map interface.
+WildCam Darién Lab, WildCam Gorongosa Lab, and Wildwatch Kenya Lab all use mapping services to provide the geographical map interface.

 - **Classroom Maps API:**
   - Contains data related to subjects, aggregations, park boundaries, etc - essentially the points of interest on the map.